 GHB addiction is a serious problem that can have devastating consequences.
 However, there is hope for those suffering from this addiction.

-Zinnia Healing is a treatment center that helps people recover from GHB addiction.
+Zinnia Health is a treatment center that helps people recover from GHB addiction.
 The center uses a holistic approach focusing on the mind, body, and spirit.
 This approach includes individual and group therapy, as well as detox facilities.
-The goal of treatment is to help people suffering from GHB addiction get their lives back on track.
-If you or someone you know is struggling with GHB addiction, reach out to Zinnia Healing at (855) 430-9439.
+If you or someone you know is struggling with GHB addiction, reach out to Zinnia Health at (855) 430-9439.